phphoebe/ECommerce-Database-Analysis/README.md

 * Analyze repeat channel

 ### Takeaways:
-* Think proactively as an analyst to figure out what metrics to use to judge performance for a specific field/line of business.
+* Think proactively as an analyst to figure out what metrics to use to judge performance for a specific field.
-* Use CTEs/Temp Tables to perform multi-step “data program” analyses.
+* Use CTEs to perform multi-step “data program” analyses.
 Map out each step needed to get to the answer.
-* Slice and dice data in segments (e.g. desktop vs. mobile) to continue to look for ways for performance optimization.
+* Slice data in segments (e.g. desktop vs. mobile) to continue to look for ways for performance optimization.
 * Conduct time-series or trend analysis to monitor impact of change (e.g. bid adjust or new page/product launch).
 * Use Pageview URL (similar to the Page Title metric in GA) to build conversion funnels to analyze CTRs for each step.
 * Use Inequality Join and DATEDIFF Function to analyze repeat customer behavior and repeat channel performance.